 Edo-Tokyo Open Air Architectural Museum

-"Edo-Tokyo Open Air Architectural Museum Appreciation Navi" is a web application that supports appreciation.
-It is equipped with an AI voice guide function, a map mode that displays the current location, old photos of historical buildings, and an AR mode that explains old tools, as well as explanations of historical buildings as if you are touring the park with a curator.
-It will improve the convenience of walking around the park and create opportunities for a wider range of generations to become interested in and deepen their understanding of historical buildings.
+Edo-Tokyo Open Air Architectural Museum Map & Guide is a web application that supports visitors touring the museum, providing commentary on the highlights of historical buildings as if they were being towed around the museum by a curator.
+It also features an AI audio guide, a map mode that displays the current location, and an AR mode that explains old photographs of historical buildings and old tools.
+This not only improves the convenience of strolling around the museum, but also creates opportunities for a wider range of generations to take an interest in and deepen their understanding of historical buildings.

 https://tatemonoen-navi.jp

-Edo-Tokyo Open Air Architectural Museum main image
+Edo-Tokyo Open Air Architectural Museum Open Air Architectural Museum Viewing Guide Main Image

-Magica Loop, a rotating animation web app
+MagicaLoop, a rotating animation web app

-Magica Loop, a rotating animation web application, is a new digital teaching tool for enjoying and learning animation under the theme of "arts and crafts × animation."
-"Magica Loop" allows you to experience the mysterious world of the rotating video device "Odoroki-ban (phenakistiscope/heliosinegraph)" invented in the 19 century on a tablet, PC or smartphone.
+MagicaLoop, a rotating animation web application, is a new digital teaching tool for enjoying and learning animation under the theme of "arts and crafts × animation."
+"MagicaLoop" allows you to experience the mysterious world of the rotating video device "Odoroki-ban (phenakistiscope/heliosinegraph)" invented in the 19 century on a tablet, PC or smartphone.

 https://magicaloop.topmuseum.jp

-Magica Loop, a rotating animation web app
+MagicaLoop, a rotating animation web app